 Rear Window Wiper/Washer

-The rear wiper/washer is controlled by a rotary switch located on the control lever.
-The control lever is located on the left side of the steering column.
+The rear wiper/washer controls are located on the multifunction lever on the left side of the steering column.
+The rear wiper/washer is operated by rotating a switch, located at the middle of the lever.